Chup Chup Ke: Production

 The film began production under the title Gujarati House.
-Dileep, who starred in the original film Punjabi House (1998), turned dubbing artiste after the director wasn't satisfied with the voice for the dumb portions.
+Dileep, who starred in the original film Punjabi House (1998), turned dubbing artiste after Priyadarshan wasn't satisfied with the voice for the dumb portions.

 Release and reception

 The film was released on 9 June 2006 in India.
 Chup Chup Ke received generally mixed reviews.
 Sukanya Verma of Rediff.com praised the cinematography and Rawal and Yadav's comedic performances.
 She also commented that the romance between Shahid Kapoor and Kareena Kapoor lacked chemistry.
 The Times of India reviewer also thought that the romance between Shahid and Kareena was not believable and also criticised the lack of humour.
 The film grossed ₹25.5 crore at the box office worldwide.